UPPS 03.01.12 - Use of Courtesy Vehicles and Vehicle Allowances Provided by the University

 Designated department personnel will use the current list of vehicles provided by Environmental Health, Safety, and Risk Management to calculate the federal income taxes owed on the value of the personal use of the vehicle.
 The value is calculated using the prorated annual lease value amount multiplied by the ratio of personal mileage to total mileage.
 This information will be sent to the Payroll and Tax Compliance Office to be taxed in the next pay period.

 If the employee expends university-paid gasoline for personal use, the designated department personnel will determine the value to be added to the employee’s taxable income.
-The value of the gasoline expended for personal use will be determined using the same ratio calculated in Section 03.10 a. above.
-The value of personal use is subject to federal withholding, social security and Medicare tax.
+The value of the gasoline expended for personal use will be determined using the same ratio calculated in Section 03.11 a.
+The value of personal use is subject to federal withholding, social security, and Medicare tax.

 The following conditions must be met if other department staff members (other than primary listed driver) use courtesy vehicles on file with the university: